-In 1964 it was announced the area would be granted independence but with a British military bases retained.
+In 1964 it was announced the area would be granted independence but with a British military base retained.
 This didn’t go down well with the locals and fighting continued in and around Aden for some years, in 1966 the intention to retain a base was reversed.

-Plans were now made for a full scale evacuation involving the largest airlift since Berlin and many thousands of personnel and huge quantities of stores were airlifted by Hercules, Britannia’s and Belfast’s.
-In an echo of Palestine the final withdrawal was 42 Commando by Wessex helicopters from 848 NAS and 78 Squadron.
+Plans were now made for a full-scale evacuation involving the largest airlift since Berlin and many thousands of personnel and huge quantities of stores were airlifted by Hercules, Britannia’s and Belfast’s.
+In an echo of Palestine, the final withdrawal was 42 Commando by Wessex helicopters from 848 NAS and 78 Squadron.
 These were covered by Buccaneers Sea Vixens from HMS Eagle.
 Although there were of course contingency plans if things get a bit sporty, in the end, the withdrawal proceeded without incident.

 1955 to 1959, Cyprus